NLESC-JCER/cpp2wasm/TESTING.md

     // The JSON schema powered form uses a hierarchy of identifiers for each input field starting with `root`
     // As the `epsilon` input field is a direct child of root, it has `root_epsilon` as an identifier const input_selector = 'input[id=root_epsilon]';
-    // In initial guess input field replace default value of initial guess with 0.1 cy.get(input_selector).type('{selectall}0.1');
+    // In initial guess input field we replace the default value with 0.1 cy.get(input_selector).type('{selectall}0.1');
     cy.contains('Submit').click();
     cy.get('#answer').contains('-1.00');